-Regardless, we still hold our little party each year, where the main event is a contest for the best bacon themed recipe.
+Regardless, we still hold our bacon party each year, where the main event is a contest for the best bacon themed recipe.

-When thinking about my entry for the 2009 Baconfest, I remembered there was a viral article from the New York Times about something called the Bacon Explosion that involved a lot of bacon, a variety of other meats and was then rolled up in a tight weave.
+When thinking about my entry for the 2009 Baconfest, I remembered there was a viral article from the New York Times about something called the Bacon Explosion.
+The Bacon explosion recipe is a layer of bacon with a mix other meats and rolled up in a tight weave.
 This definitely sounded like a winner.

 Making the Bacon Weave a contest winner would require more than just great meat, it would also need lots of smoke, as well as slow cooking due to the size.

 Start by weaving the bacon strips together to form the base.
-On top of the bacon I added about 1/2 pound of sliced pork shoulder and about 2 tablespoons of BBQ rib rub.
+On top of the bacon add about 1/2 pound of sliced pork shoulder and about 2 tablespoons of BBQ rib rub.
 This is my recipe for a low sodium rib rub, since the bacon itself is already pretty salty.

 Next comes the secret ingredient.
 Spread the ćevapi (or any other ground meat you desire) on top of the pork shoulder.
 At this point you are ready to roll it up.
-The roll was about 16 inches in length and needed to be tied off about every 2 inches to keep it from falling apart.
-I used 9 pieces of butcher’s twine, 12 inches in length, and tightly tied up the entire bacon weave.
+The roll should be about 16 inches in length and tied off about every 2 inches to keep it from falling apart.
+Use about 9 pieces of butcher’s twine, 12 inches in length, and tightly tie up the entire bacon weave.

 To ensure that it sets nicely, I covered the pan and placed it in the refrigerator for 1 hour.

-Gas grills naturally are not great for smoking meat, but it can be done.
-Using some heavy duty aluminum foil, I wrapped up 2 big handfuls of wood chips (soaked in water for 30 minutes) into a packet that I placed directly on the heating elements.
+Gas grills naturally are not great for smoking meat, but it is possible using a smoker box.
 Preheat your grill to get these smoking and level off the temperature to about 200 degrees.